Certifiable Factor Graph Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{tate} estimation is the problem of inferring the values of some unknown parameters of interest from (typically noisy) sensor data.
-This is a foundational capability in mobile robotics, supporting such basic functions as perception, planning, navigation, and control \cite{thrun2002probabilistic, Barfoot_2017}.
+\IEEEPARstart{S}{\emph{tate}} \emph{estimation} is the problem of inferring the values of a set of unknown parameters of interest from (typically noisy) sensor data; this capability lies at the heart of mobile robotics, supporting such foundational functions as perception, planning, navigation, and control \cite{Thrun2008Probabilistic, Barfoot_2017}.
 Canonical examples of state estimation problems in robotics include \emph{simultaneous localization and mapping} (SLAM)~\cite{cadena2016past,rosen2021advances} and \emph{structure from motion} (SfM)~\cite{schonberger2016structure}, among many others.

-\emph{Factor graphs} provide a powerful framework for modeling state estimation problems in robotics and computer vision \cite{dellaert2017factor}.
-These models are based upon the insight that the estimation tasks arising in robotic state estimation applications are typically composed of a limited set of recurring parameters (e.g.\ 3D points and robot poses) and measurement types (such as visual, inertial, or LiDAR observations).
-Given mathematical descriptions of these elementary parameters and sensing modalities, factor graphs provide a convenient, modular modeling language that enables even complex, high-dimensional state estimation problems to be easily and naturally expressed by composing these simple constituent parts.